MicrosoftDocs/azure-stack-docs/azure-stack/operator/tutorial-offer-services.md

 ms.lastreviewed: 10/16/2019
 ---

-# Create a service offering to users in Azure Stack Hub
+# Create a service offering for users in Azure Stack Hub

 This tutorial shows an operator how to create an offer.
 An offer makes services available to users on a subscription basis.
 Once subscribed to an offer, a user is entitled to create and deploy resources within the services specified by the offer.